🏔️ Free Colorado Landlord Forms

 6 FormsColorado Residential Lease Agreement

-Comprehensive lease with all required Colorado disclosures.
-Configurable terms updated for 2026.
+Comprehensive lease with all required Colorado disclosures and provisions.
+Updated for 2026 including HB 24-1098 compliance.

 Month-to-Month Rental Agreement

-Flexible tenancy with 21-day termination notice.
-Includes all required disclosures and HB 24-1098 compliance.
+Flexible tenancy agreement with 21-day standard termination notice.
+Includes all required disclosures and HB 24-1098 compliance language.

 Lease Renewal Agreement

-Renew existing lease for another term.
-Update rent and terms while maintaining continuity.
+Renew an existing lease for another term.
+Update rent and terms while maintaining lease continuity and prior tenancy history.

 Sublease Agreement

 Allow tenant to sublet with landlord approval.
-Maintains original lease obligations and liability.
+Maintains original lease obligations and keeps original tenant liable.

 Roommate Agreement

 Agreement between co-tenants for shared living arrangements.
-Defines responsibilities and house rules.
+Defines individual responsibilities, shared expenses, and house rules.

 Pet Agreement Addendum